swaggest/json-cli/README.md

    schema   Path to JSON schema file

 Options:
    --output <output>                         Path to output .go file, STDOUT is used by default
-   --ptr-in-schema <ptrInSchema...>          JSON pointers to structure in in root schema, default #
+   --ptr-in-schema <ptrInSchema...>          JSON pointers to structure in root schema, default #
    --package-name <packageName>              Go package name, default "entities"
    --root-name <rootName>                    Go root struct name, default "Structure", only used for # pointer
-   --def-ptr <defPtr...>                     Definitions pointers to strip from symbol names, default #/definitions --show-const-properties                   Show properties with constant values, hidden by default
+   --def-ptr <defPtr...>                     Definitions pointers to strip from symbol names, default #/definitions
+   --show-const-properties                   Show properties with constant values, hidden by default
    --keep-parent-in-property-names           Keep parent prefix in property name, removed by default
    --ignore-nullable                         Add `omitempty` to nullable properties, removed by default
    --ignore-xgo-type                         Ignore `x-go-type` in schema to skip generation
    --with-zero-values                        Use pointer types to avoid zero value ambiguity
    --enable-xnullable                        Add `null` to types if `x-nullable` or `nullable` is available
    --enable-default-additional-properties    Add field property for undefined `additionalProperties`
+   --fluent-setters                          Add fluent setters to struct fields
+   --ignore-required                         Ignore if property is required when deciding on pointer type or omitempty --renames <renames...>                    Map of exported symbol renames, example From:To
+   --with-tests                              Generate (un)marshaling tests for entities (experimental feature)
 ```

 Example: